jermbo/CleanCode/README.md

 ## HTML / CSS

 - [x] 1.
 Proper Formatting
 - [x] 2.
-Meaning / Purposeful Markup
+Meaningful / Purposeful Markup
 - [x] 3.
-Meaning / Purposeful Comments
+Meaningful / Purposeful Comments
 - [x] 4.
 Consistent Naming Convention
 - [x] 5.
 Reduce Specificity
 - [x] 6.
 Avoid Inline Styles
 - [x] 7.
 External Style Sheets
 - [x] 8.
 External JavaScript
-- [ ] 9.
+- [x] 9.
 Code Smells in CSS / Sass

 ### Proper Formatting

 We work in a world of partials, this causes the output files to be rendered in unusual ways.
 However, that does not matter.
 What does matter is the formatting of the source files.
-This means, no trailing white space, proper indentation for parent / child elements, and meaningful white space around elements.
+This means, no trailing whitespace, proper indentation for parent / child elements, and meaningful white space around elements.
 Each file should be formatted properly for several reasons;

 1. Readability
     - It is way easier to reason about and spot errors.
 2. Committing Code
-    - When committing code, there only things that should be included are the actual lines of code, not white space insertions or deletions.
+    - When committing code, the only things that should be included are the actual lines of changed code, not white space insertions or deletions.
 3. Code Reviews
     - Code reviews are hard enough.
-Inconsistent formatting, such as trailing white space or misaligned parent / child elements, it can be difficult to see the new code that needs attention versus the bloat code that can be ignored.
+Inconsistent formatting, such as trailing whitespace or misaligned parent / child elements, can make it more difficult to see the new code that needs attention versus the bloat that can be ignored.
 4. Maintainability
     - Code changes over time.
 Why not leave a proper foundation for our future selves or future developers?